fastai/fastai/docs/performance.md

 ### How to tell whether `Pillow-SIMD` is using `libjpeg-turbo`?

-It's complicated - here is some WIP: https://github.com/python-pillow/Pillow/issues/3492
+It's complicated - here is some [WIP](https://github.com/python-pillow/Pillow/issues/3492).